mobilepadawan/mobilepadawan/README.md

 - 💞️ I’m looking to collaborate on teaching areas.
 I love to teach and I love the PWA ecosystem: Also the Technical Writing is my passion and it was my job for almost six years.

 - 📫 You can reach me on Linkedin or here, of course.
-You can read my personal website at www.ferpro.online to know other ways to contact me.
+And in my personal website at www.ferpro.online you will find out other ways to contact me.

 <!---
 mobilepadawan/mobilepadawan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.